moosecreates/tailtown/docs/CURRENT_STATE.md

    ```

 ## Known Issues
-- Frontend environment configuration expects backend on port 3002, but it's running on 3003
+- There's a discrepancy between the frontend .env configuration (port 3002) and the actual backend port (3003), but this doesn't affect functionality as the application uses a hardcoded port in api.ts
 - Some TypeScript linting warnings remain to be addressed